September 26th, 2022

 • Be mindful of the length of a trial

 Some trials require several years of participation and follow-up, which may be daunting for potential candidates and ultimately lead to attrition.
 When planning, try to establish realistic participation and follow-up timelines, and ensure that enrollment goals account for expected attrition during study and follow-up periods.
 Consider offering opportunities for remote follow-up or follow-up with a patient’s local physician.
-Additionally, to support retention, educate participants on the projected timeline and why their adherence is so critical for their own care and to the trial's success.
+Additionally, to support retention, make sure patients are educated on the projected timeline and why their adherence is so critical for their own care and to the trial's success.

 • Compare your trial to standard of care